schopade2002/tutorialintern/App-using-api-main/README.md

-API Book Listing in Book app My shift and Available shift
+API Book Listing in Book app
+My shift and Available shift  in paticular app